VictorForouhar/hdf5Lib/README.md

 Usage
 -------
-Check the example sections to access the test HDF5 files.
+Check the ./examples/ folder to access the test HDF5 files.
+An interactive, jupyter-notebook version of the tutorial is available in the same location.

 ```python
 import hdf5Lib